Crollo95/survhive-workflow/README.md

 - `<n>`: Number of CPU cores (e.g., `--cores 4`)
 - Use `--configfile config/config.yaml` to specify a custom config file

+### ⚠️ First-Time Setup Warning
+During the **first run**, Snakemake will create Conda environments for different survival models, which may take some time due to the number of required dependencies.
+Once built, subsequent runs will be much faster.

 ### Running a Specific Rule
 ```bash
 snakemake --use-conda preprocess_and_split
 ```

 ## 📖 References & Citations
 This workflow is built upon the following frameworks and datasets: